spacemeshos/go-spacemesh/tortoise/README.md

 - weak coin

-    otherwise tortoise votes according to the coin recorded in the last layer. if sufficient number of honest votes were casted this way then tortoise will either reach decision or atleast vote according to the local threshold in future layers. if honest nodes disagreed on the coin value then the voting will continue until they agree.
+    otherwise tortoise votes according to the coin recorded in the last layer. if sufficient number of honest votes were cast this way then tortoise will either reach decision or atleast vote according to the local threshold in future layers. if honest nodes disagreed on the coin value then the voting will continue until they agree.

 ## Full tortoise